The Mahican "Indian Ovens" Revealed

 Although the geologic origin of the ovens is apparent, the question remains, were the holes used as ovens or as some type of ceremonial fireplace by Native Americans?
 The evidence shows that fires were definitely burned in them, but were they from Native Americans hundreds or even thousands of years ago, or was it from the Boy Scouts?
 In order to answer this question, I contacted the and landowner, Mrs. Grace Campbell of Jackson, NY, who graciously granted me permission to access the site, and take samples of the rocks within the ovens for testing.
 The site sits atop of a ridge with an elevation of about 1,500 feet.
 It is a deciduous forest predominated by Rock Oak (Quercus prinus) also known as Chestnut oak, a hardy tree species that lives in high elevations within the Taconic Range near Jackson.
 It was hard for me to imagine that this location, up along the side of a small cliff, would be a place where Native Americans used ovens.
 The only thing I could conceive as plausible would be the fact that the Rock Oak would be an important source of acorns, which was certainly a food source for local tribes who resided within the Battenkill Valley since at least 5,000 years before present.
 Evidence of this was found near the site of the Cambridge Central School District Office.
 Arrowheads there have been dated as being from 2,500 BC, which makes them about 5,000 years old.
 These arrowheads are on display at the CCS District Office.
 So it is known that Native Americans have lived in the area for a long time, but was this a good location to process loaves of acorn bread?
 Or, could this be a ceremonial site where fires were burned?
 Radiocarbon dating might hold the clue to answering this question.
 After gaining permission to access the site from the landowners, I hiked in to it with Ken Facin, a fellow educator and trained geologist, to help me carefully retrieve rock samples from inside the ovens.
 Ken and I chose two spots from the roof of two of the ovens, which contained clear carbon staining from the fires.
 One of the sample was extracted from the “chimney” within the ovens.
 We carefully chiseled out two large pieces of phyllite that had good carbon staining that could be tested, making sure to not damage the aesthetics of the formation in the process.

 The radiocarbon test revealed that the fires which caused the carbon staining occurred between 1410 and 1450 AD (see radiocarbon report below).
 This means that someone had fires burning in the ovens around 600 years ago.
 Because it is highly unlikely that Europeans were in the area during the 1400’s, then the radiocarbon date suggests that the fires must have been made by Native Americans.
-The Indian Ovens may indeed be ovens.
 The question remains though, what were the fires actually used for?
 Cooking?
 Baking?
 Or could they have be ceremonial fires?
+Clues to their use may be found by the name of the wide flood plain of the Battenkill River located down below the oven site.
+This area is known as Anaquassacook, which may be a derivation of the Algonquin word "Anaqushauog" which means "place of trade".
+This area was once the location where indigenous people from the Mahican, Iroquois and possibly other tribes would come to peacefully trade.
+Could the "ovens" have actually been the place where a smokey fire was lit to signal the time for this annual trade event?
 Further investigation of the site needs to be done to see if there may be any relics left there from the inhabitants that used those fires so long ago.

 The 43 science students who took part in the project at CCS were as surprised as I was at the results.
 Not only did they get the opportunity to participate in a real scientific investigation of a local geologic and cultural resource, but also helped to reveal the history of the Indian Ovens.